April 20-30, 2017

 The “perfect writers’ retreat” in Ireland: a castle, lots of writing and plenty of time for sightseeing.
 That was the story of our Go and Write! retreat to Ireland.

-Participants enjoyed quiet time for writing, introspection, feedback and guidance from award-winning author Dr. Gerard Collins in the ancient Clontarf Castle, the same castle where Handel laid his head after the Dublin premiere of the Messiah.
+Participants enjoyed quiet time for writing, introspection, and lively discussions in the ancient Clontarf Castle, the same castle where Handel laid his head after the Dublin premiere of the Messiah.
 The village of Clontarf was also home to Brian Boru, High King of Ireland, and Bram Stoker, who lived just down the road from the castle.

 In the West, we stayed at the beautiful Old Ground Hotel in Ennis, took an unforgettable boat ride on the Isle of Innisfree while the captain quoted passages from Yeats, we visited Galway on World Poetry Day where musicians busked in the cobble-stone streets and baristas gave us chocolate truffles to read pre-printed poems from local authors, and we spent an incredible afternoon at the Cliffs of Moher.